fyodorovich/Timebank-Toolkit/section_03.md

 [Mailchimp](https://mailchimp.com), [Mailgun](https://www.mailgun.com/pricing/) and [SendGrid](https://sendgrid.com) are commonly used because they have low entry costs for small volumes.

-`TIP` All of the bulk email suppliers have bracket pricing models that are based on *number of emails being sent* and sometimes the *number of people in your address book*.
+💡  All of the bulk email suppliers have bracket pricing models that are based on *number of emails being sent* and sometimes the *number of people in your address book*.
 Shopping around will get you the best deal.

 If you are using **[WordPress](https://wordpress.com)** for your website you can easily connect to [**Mailgun**](https://www.mailgun.com/pricing/) and [**SendGrid**](https://sendgrid.com) using *a plugin* dedicated to that purpose.
 Your web developer will think that is a piece of cake.
 Once you have your WordPress website setup with a plugin, you can control your email marketing from your own website.
 There's [WordPress plugins for MailChimp](https://wordpress.org/plugins/tags/mailchimp/) too.